 St. Charles native who trained girls killed in Kobe Bryant helicopter crash writes emotional tributes

-ST. LOUIS, MO- The St. Louis region has become known in pro basketball circles for producing players like Jayson Tatum, Bradley Beal, Patrick McCaw, and Ben McLemore, among others, who have reached the game’s highest levels.
+ST. LOUIS – The St. Louis region has become known in pro basketball circles for producing players like Jayson Tatum, Bradley Beal, Patrick McCaw, and Ben McLemore, among others, who have reached the game’s highest levels.
 Our area has also produced some of the most well-known skill coaches who have helped them get there, in Webster Groves native Drew Hanlen, and Alex Bazzell, from St. Charles.

 Three years ago, Bazzell said Kobe Bryant invited him to train his daughter Gianna’s youth team, starting a relationship that continued to the present.